frankvielma/timet/README.md

 - **timet stop**: Stops tracking the current task, records the elapsed time, and displays the total time spent on all tasks.

+- **timet report today**: Display a report of tracked time for today

+- **timet report yesterday**: Display a report of tracked time for yesterday

+- **timet report week**: Display a report of tracked time for the week

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.